 Sometimes, you can lose power during a blizzard.
 If you don’t have a generator to keep the electricity going, you’ll want a fireplace and lots of extra logs or another way to keep warm.
 If you have space heaters, keep an eye on them so kitty doesn’t knock one over and start a fire!
 AccuWeather has great tips for humans on stocking up for a storm.
-To keep kitty warm, make sure you have a warm cat bed or a bunch of blankets for her to snuggle up on next to you and that roaring fireplace.
+To keep kitty warm, make sure you have a warm cat bed or a bunch of blankets for them to snuggle up on next to you and that roaring fireplace.

 Remember, there can be a mad rush at grocery stores when a big blizzard is looming.
 So instead of waiting until the last minute, get your necessities and your cat’s emergency supplies early.
-Bring her inside long before the weather turns bad, and prepare for some snuggles in your warm home while the cold winds roar outside.
+Bring them inside long before the weather turns bad, and prepare for some snuggles in your warm home while the cold winds roar outside.

 Do you live in a place where blizzards happen in winter?
 How do you prepare with your cat?
 Let us know in the comments below!